Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Experiments

 \subsection{Data Generation}

-First, to provide a fair comparison with baseline methods, we followed closely the setup of the Pyramid Occupancy Network \cite{DBLP:conf/cvpr/RoddickC20}.
-Thus, we used the same train/validation split which is specially selected to provide a more challenging and representative sample distribution for the evaluation of the methods.
-Similarly, we also used the same BEV lattice grid, which is a grid with a 0.25m resolution that spans a region of $[-25,25]$m in lateral and $[1,50]$m in longitudinal direction.
+To provide a fair comparison with baselines, we followed the setup of Pyramid Occupancy Network \cite{DBLP:conf/cvpr/RoddickC20}.
+We used the same train/val split which is specially selected to provide a more challenging and representative sample distribution for the evaluation.
+We also used the same BEV lattice grid with a 0.25m resolution that spans a region of $[-25,25]$m in lateral and $[1,50]$m in longitudinal direction.
 Note that all our BEV labels are represented in this BEV grid.
+We also use the same occlusion masks to report the results.

-Generating the labels for the static HD-map classes in the BEV perspective is straight forward since the datasets directly provide this data.
-To obtain the static image level-labels, we warp BEV labels onto the image plane.
-For the objects, obtaining segmentation masks in the image domain is difficult since the annotations are given as 3D bounding boxes.
-Thus, we consider the ground plane projection of the 3D bounding boxes as the BEV labels of the object.
-This allows us to obtain the image level labels by projecting these BEV labels to the image plane.
-We explicitly avoid directly considering image-level segmentation masks as labels since 3D objects do not fulfill the flat ground plane assumption used for the warping.
+Generating the lBEV labels for the static classes is straightforward since the datasets directly provide this data.
+To obtain the static image-level labels, we warp BEV labels onto the image plane.
+For the objects, we consider the ground plane projection of the 3D bounding boxes as the BEV labels of the object.
+Since we specifically want the image branch to estimate ground projections, we can obtain image-level labels by projecting these BEV labels to the image plane.